hiimmuc/3D-Pose-Estimation/README.md

 -   Detection model settings
 -   Pose estimation model settings
--   Visualization options
+-   Visualization options (including color schemes)
 -   Input/Output settings
--   Camera settings
+-   Camera settings and calibration parameters

 ## Example Output

-When running the script, you will see the pose estimation results with 3D coordinates for each keypoint.
+When running the script, you will see the pose estimation results with multiple coordinate representations for each keypoint:

+-   2D pixel coordinates (u, v) showing the position in the image
+-   3D camera coordinates (X, Y, Z) showing the position relative to the camera
+-   3D world coordinates showing the position in the global reference frame
+-   Optional transformed coordinates relative to a specified keypoint

+The visualization uses color coding to distinguish different types of information:

+-   White text for 2D pixel coordinates
+-   Green text for camera coordinates
+-   Yellow text for world coordinates

+For depth information:

--   For RGB images/videos without depth information, the Z coordinate will be 0.
+-   RGB images/videos without depth: Z coordinate will be NaN
--   For RealSense camera input, actual depth values will be shown for each keypoint.
+-   RealSense camera input: actual depth values in meters
+-   Transformed coordinates: distances relative to the reference keypoint

 ## License